johnko/mfsbsd/RECOVER.md

 > #
 > ```

-You may be able to start a GUI session with:
+For ease of copy and paste, you may be able to start a GUI session with:

 ```
 startgui
 ```

-or a variation of:
+If that doesn't work, press `Ctrl + C` several times (this will interrupt the running process), and then try a variation of:

 ```
 startgui nofbdev